project-meucci/thimm.github.io/docs/Farmerama/63-indian-farmers-protests-the-forever-flock-and-biopriming.md

 ---
-title: 63: Indian farmers’ protests, the Forever Flock and Biopriming
+title: 63 Indian Farmers Protests The Forever Flock And Biopriming
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2021-02-28)